 – Nigeria generates about $3.8 billion every year from shea butter exportation

-– The Shea butter industry in Nigeria is dominated by small scale production capacity of fewer than 0.1 tons per day.
+– The Shea butter industry in Nigeria is dominated by a small-scale production capacity of fewer than 0.1 tons per day.

 “The opportunity to create wealth in the shea industry is enormous in Nigeria and Africa at large,” says Jubril Bokani, national president National Shea Producers Association of Nigeria (NASPAN).